docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 text_encoder = TextEncoder().to(DEVICE)
 ```

-As you can see, DocArray helps us to clearly convey what data is expected as input and output for each method, all through Python type hints.
+As you can see, DocArray helps us clearly convey what data is expected as input and output for each method, all through Python type hints.

-## Train the model in a contrastive way between Text and Image (CLIP)
+### Train the model in a contrastive way between Text and Image (CLIP)

 Now that we have defined our dataloader and our models, we can train the two encoders is a contrastive way.
 The goal is to match the representation of the text and the image for each pair in the dataset.